changliao1025/changliao1025.github.io/_posts/2020/02/2020-02-29-battle-19-depression-filling-on-sphere.md

 ---

+Question 1:
-<div>Question 1:<div>How to break a land into several parts?
+How to break a land into several parts?
 Answer:
-The original solution does not restrict to single watershed:
+The original solution does not restrict to single watershed: iWatershed = iWatershed + 1;
-<span style="background-color: white; color: #24292e; font-family:
-SFMono-Regular, Consolas, &quot;Liberation Mono&quot;, Menlo, monospace;
-font-size: 12px; white-space: pre;"> iWatershed = iWatershed + <span
-class="pl-c1" style="background-color: white; box-sizing: border-box; color:
-#005cc5; font-family: SFMono-Regular, Consolas, &quot;Liberation Mono&quot;,
-Menlo, monospace; font-size: 12px; white-space: pre;">1<span
-style="background-color: white; color: #24292e; font-family: SFMono-Regular,
-Consolas, &quot;Liberation Mono&quot;, Menlo, monospace; font-size: 12px;
-white-space: pre;">;